All projects

 A coverage story stakeholders can actually use

-Stakeholders stopped asking "is this covered?" and started asking "why is CSR at 19%?" — which is a much better question, and the one the blueprint team needed to answer next.
+Stakeholders stopped asking "is this covered?" and started asking "what do we do about the 69 gaps?" — which is a much better question, and the one the blueprint team needed to answer next.

-Blueprint initiatives mapped to at least one discovered process.
-The remaining four became an explicit watchlist for the next strategy cycle.
+Workflows mapped against the blueprint at HIGH or MED confidence.
+The remaining 69 became an explicit, named backlog for the next strategy cycle.

-Aggregate gap below the 70% agentification target.
-A single number that turned an abstract goal into a measurable backlog.
+Aggregate coverage above the 70% agentification target.
+A single number that turned an abstract goal into a measurable result.

 Domains shipped through the same skill, in the same format, on the same Railway service.
 The next domain is a command, not a project.